ethanaturner/ecs171-card-fraud-detection/README.md

 # ECS 171 — Group 10: Credit Card Fraud Detection

+- `data_management_v2.ipynb` contains data analysis, feature engineering, and feature selection.
+It turns raw data into `data-stage2.csv`, which is used by other notebooks.
+- For the Random Forest model, see `random_forest.ipynb`.
+- For the Neural Network model, see `hyperparameter_tuning_v2.ipynb` and `cross_val_v2.ipynb`.

 ## Working with this repo

 1. Use your machine's terminal to navigate to the parent directory where you want to place the folder containing this repository
 2. On the repo's main page, click the green `Code` dropdown, then copy the link under the `HTTPS` option
 3. On your terminal, type `git clone <URL_COPIED_FROM_GITHUB>`, where the entirety of `<URL_COPIED_FROM_GITHUB>` is replaced by the link from step 2